Decolonize Zurich is a group of creators, academics and activists who want to bring postcolonial theory into action.

 Theory forms the basis for our action.
 Reading and discussing texts from postcolonial authors is our original format.
 We started out as a student reading group at the University of Zurich, but soon came to realize that we want to bridge the gap between Academia and the Public, between Theory and Action.
-Our monthly discussions are normally held at the OnCurating Space at Sihlstrasse.
-Everyone is welcome.
+Our discussions are held at changing locations and are open to the public.

-Action.
 For change to happen we have to act differently.
 And no real change without the public.
-Every half year we organize a public event in collaboration with other institutions, collectives and individuals.
+Every year we organize a public event in collaboration with other institutions, collectives or individuals.
 You want to help us?
-Get involved!

 You want to get involved?
 These are the ways you can take action:

 You are just curious about what we do and who we are?
 Join one of our sessions.
 Register to the next event here.